-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES GN 30 Outsourced Services (the Guidance Note). - 1.2 APES GN 30 provides guidance or suggestions to assist a Member in Public Practice who is providing or utilising Outsourced Services and does not prescribe or create any new professional requirements.
-The term "should" used throughout this Guidance Note is to be read in this context. - 1.3 Members in Public Practice in Australia should follow the guidance in APES GN 30 when they provide or utilise Outsourced Services. - 1.4 Members in Public Practice working outside of Australia should follow the guidance in APES GN 30 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.5 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.6 For the purposes of this Guidance Note, an Engagement which is subject to ASA 600 Special Considerations Audits of a Group Financial Report (Including the Work of Component Auditors) is not considered to be an Outsourced Service. - 1.7 All references to Professional Standards and Guidance Notes are references to those provisions as amended from time to time. - 1.8 Members in Public Practice should be familiar with relevant Professional Standards and Guidance Notes when providing Professional Services. - 1.9 In applying the guidance outlined in APES GN 30, Members in Public Practice should be guided not merely by the words but also by the spirit of this Guidance Note and the Code. - 1.10 This Guidance Note is directed towards Members in Public Practice.
+- 1.1 The primary objectives of APES GN 30 Outsourced Services are to provide guidance to a Member in Public Practice who is involved in providing or utilising an Outsourced Service in respect of: - fundamental ethical obligations; - management of risks associated with the performance or utilisation of Outsourced Services; - matters to be included in service level agreements pertaining to Outsourced Services: - monitoring and management of the performance of the Outsourcing Agreement; and - documentation of policies and procedures. - Accounting Professional & Ethical Standards Board Limited (APESB) issues APES GN 30 Outsourced Services (the Guidance Note) which is effective from the date of issue and supersedes APES GN 30 issued in March 2013. - 1.32 APES GN 30 provides guidance or suggestions to assist a Member in Public Practice who is providing or utilising Outsourced Services and does not prescribe or create any new professional requirements.
+The term "should" used throughout this Guidance Note is to be read in this context. - 1.43 Members in Public Practice in Australia should follow the guidance in APES GN 30 when they provide or utilise Outsourced Services. - 1.54 Members in Public Practice working outside of Australia should follow the guidance in APES GN 30 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.65 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.76 For the purposes of this Guidance Note, an Engagement which is subject to ASA 600 Special Considerations Audits of a Group Financial Report (Including the Work of Component Auditors) is not considered to be an Outsourced Service. - 1.87 All references to Professional Standards and Guidance Notes are references to those provisions as amended from time to time. - 1.98 Members in Public Practice should be familiar with relevant Professional Standards and Guidance Notes when providing Professional Services. - 1.109 In applying the guidance outlined in APES GN 30, Members in Public Practice should be guided not merely by the words but also by the spirit of this Guidance Note and the Member's professional obligation to comply with the requirements of the Code. - 1.110 This Guidance Note is directed towards Members in Public Practice.
 However, Members in Business should apply this Guidance Note to the extent practicable when they provide or utilise Outsourced Services.